 Can we do it within the framework of the principles of libertarianism in addition to those of transhumanism?
 Which approaches are the most promising at present, and which, on the other hand, could be counterproductive?
 How do we attempt to enlist the help of the “mainstream” world while avoiding or overcoming its opposition?
 For me, reading The Transhumanist Wager provided further impetus to keep asking these important, open, and as of yet unresolved questions – in the hopes that someday the ambition to achieve indefinite life extension in our lifetimes will give rise to a clear ultra-effective strategy that can put this most precious of all goals in sight.

-Gennady Stolyarov II is an actuary, science-fiction novelist, independent philosophical essayist, poet, amateur mathematician, and composer.
-He recently wrote Death is Wrong, an illustrated children’s book on indefinite life extension.
-Mr. Stolyarov is Editor-in-Chief of The Rational Argumentator, a magazine championing the principles of reason, rights, and progress.
+Gennady Stolyarov II (G. Stolyarov II) is an actuary, science-fiction novelist, independent philosophical essayist, poet, amateur mathematician, composer, and Editor-in-Chief of The Rational Argumentator, a magazine championing the principles of reason, rights, and progress.
+Mr. Stolyarov regularly produces YouTube Videos discussing life extension, libertarianism, and related subjects.